 Have you ever thought about the lifestyle choices you decide on?
-Have you ever thought how others across the globe continue to have longer life expectancy and overall, live a happier life?
+Have you ever thought how others across the globe continue to have a longer life expectancy and overall, live a happier life?

 I did – and what I learnt on my travels inspired me.
 Recently, I (Sam Makhoul, founder of A Higher Branch) travelled the Mediterranean – starting in Sardinia – and spent many days visiting the renowned ‘blue zones’ where there is the highest concentration of centenarians.

 What struck me about the people in these areas is the complete lack of focus on health and fitness, yet they live such a long and happy life.
-There isn’t a gym and green juice bar in sight.
+There isn’t a gym and green juice bar insight.

-Whereas, we in the west, are obsessed with the physical and the ‘secrets’ to long life and that magic golden elixir.
+Whereas, we in the west, are obsessed with the physical and the ‘secrets’ too long life and that magic golden elixir.
 Is it fish oil or turmeric?
 Is it meditation?
 Is it eating paleo or eating vegan?

 Yes, these things do help (slightly) but they pale into insignificance in comparison to other more important ‘rules’ for living.
 My sense of curiosity led me to connect and ask many questions of the locals I met.

 And there were many — equally curious and friendly.
 They always had a ready smile and welcoming demeanour.

 You’d be surprised how many speak English!
 In one city, I hung out for four days with a friend of a friend named Silvano.

 His grandfather is 101-years-old.
 He was 45 but looked 30.
 So, this had me thinking, what lifestyle choices can we start implementing to ensure we live a long, happy life?